Frequently Asked QuestionsApplication Fee

 - No. We take confidentiality very seriously.
 The only people that will see your application materials are the jurors who have been assigned to review them.
 These jurors are parent artists and writers themselves with a built-in empathy towards the needs (confidentiality and privacy among others) of their fellow artists and writers.
 No submitted content will be copied or disseminated in any form.
 The sole exception is that we will, with permission, share samples of award winners' work on our website.

-- Are artists who work in multiple disciplines eligible to apply?
+- Are artists/writers who work in multiple disciplines eligible to apply?

 - We don't recommend applying with multiple genres in a single application, as it's hard to demonstrate excellence with half the page or image count of an application focusing on a single genre.

 We generally encourage artists and writers to submit a single application.
 We do allow applicants who work in multiple disciplines to submit multiple applications, but in our experience it's rare for individuals to be producing award-level work in more than one discipline.

 We advise applicants to submit their very strongest work.